 In looking at the current state workforce, records showed that 30 percent of staff is retirement eligible and 45 percent of staff will be at or near retirement age in the next five years.
 With this reality in mind, Shack recognized a spike in retirements would reduce business and technical staff support for legacy systems and challenge Massachusetts to identify new models of software support delivery.
 Shack said in a presentation at NASCIO 2017, "No one is going to hire their way out of the silver tsunami.
 We're going to have to tech our way out of it."

 Not only does the new streamlined CTHRU solution offer a completely transparent look at statewide financial operations, it is a more sustainable model to run.
 The original system required hundreds of staff hours to customize and install and was costly to maintain.
-Meanwhile, CTHRU has cost just 14 percent, by comparison, to get started and run, and the system is regularly maintained by Socrata at no additional cost.
+Meanwhile, CTHRU has cost just 14 percent, by comparison, to get started and run, and the system is regularly maintained by Tyler Technologies at no additional cost.

 We literally cut out not just the middleman, we've cut out a whole group and a layer of bureaucracy around those public records requests that is going to allow free and open access to the data.